nopnop2002/Arduino-STM32-rosnode/README.md

 rosserial_arduino_lib allows you to communicate with Arduino environments such as ATMega328(UNO,Nano,ProMini) and ATMega2560(MEGA) via serial.
 Data from various sensors can be imported into ROS using Arduino.
 However, ATMega328 is not suitable as rosnode because memory is too small.
-The ATMega2560 is fine, but the board is too big.
+ATMega2560 is fine, but the board is too big.

 We can use compact and powerful STM32 Development Board as rosnode.
 STM32 has enough memory for rosnode and runs much faster than ATMega.